momntouslyfe/Co-Author/replit.md

 - **Visual Preview**: Live preview that mirrors the chapter generation page layout, showing content exactly as it will appear in PDF
 - **ChapterPreview Component**: New component that displays chapters with section headers, paragraphs, and proper typography
 - **FullBookPreview Component**: Complete book preview including cover, title page, TOC, all chapters, and author bio
-- **Template Selector**: Visual grid for choosing templates with mini-previews
+- **Template Selector**: Vertical list layout with mini-previews and checkmark indicator for selected template
 - **Simplified Controls**: Removed complex TipTap toolbar, replaced with template selection and essential options
 - **Single/All Pages View**: Toggle between viewing one chapter at a time or all pages in scrollable view
 - **TemplateStyles PDF Integration**: Full mapping of template values to PDF document styles: